 The Hunger Project Canada - Leadership

-Malgorzata Smelkowska,Melanie Klein, April Burrows, Don Kason, Penelope Long, Lillian Adamakis
+April Burrows, Don Kason, Penelope Long, Lillian Adamakis, Awit Marcelino

 The Hunger Project Canada is governed by a committed Board of Directors who are all passionate about The Hunger Project's mission to see the end of chronic persistent hunger.
 They are also lucky to have a dedicated two person staff.

-April is the visionary behind FLOW Office Wisdom, a social enterprise, Certified Benefit Corporation based in Guelph, Ontario.
+April is the visionary behind Flow Office Wisdom, a social enterprise, Certified B Corporation based in Guelph, Ontario.
 April specializes in creating and working for change.
 She looks for the potential in people, and is most satisfied when she can empower others to tap into their personal passion and energy.

 April’s greatest strengths are in strategic thinking and team-building.
 She has experience as a mediator, facilitator, general manager and entrepreneur.
 Her wide breadth of experience in her professional and personal life lend many skills that will benefit The Hunger Project Canada and she is excited to use them for this purpose.